February is the heart health awareness month in Australia, aiming to raise awareness on health-related diseases.

 Heart-related problems are the leading cause of fatality among people with diabetes.
 It is most particular in the case of adult-onset or type 2 diabetes, also known as non-insulin dependents.

-Excessive weight can increase cholesterol levels, blood pressure, diabetes, and a risk factor for heart disease.
+Excessive weight can increase cholesterol levels and blood pressure, increases the odds of diabetes, and is a major risk factor for heart disease.

-Smoking can result in tightening of major arteries and can create irregularities in the timing of heart rate, making it more difficult for this body organ to function.
+Smoking can cause narrowing of the major arteries and can create irregularities in the timing of the heart rate, making it more difficult for this critical organ to function.

-A sedentary lifestyle or people who are not engaged in any physical activity have a greater risk of heart attack than those who exercise regularly.
+People with a sedentary lifestyle, or who don’t engage in any physical activity have a greater risk of heart attack than those who exercise regularly.

 Research shows that heart disease tends to run in families.
 Having a parent or a sibling with heart problems puts you at a greater risk than someone who does not have a family history.